Home > Analyses > Utilities > Alliant Energy Corporation

 | Consolidated Edison, Inc. | 36B |

-Alliant Energy Corporation ranks 20th among 23 competitors, with a market cap roughly 10.2% of the sector leader, NextEra Energy.
-The company sits below both the average market cap of the top 10 competitors (67.5B) and the sector median (34B).
-It is positioned 22.39% below its nearest competitor above, indicating a notable gap in scale.
+Alliant Energy Corporation ranks 20th among 23 competitors.
+Its market cap stands at approximately 10.8% of the leader, NextEra Energy.
+The company sits below both the average market cap of the top 10 leaders (67.5B) and the sector median (34B).
+It is 15.2% smaller than its closest competitor above, reflecting a noticeable gap in scale.

 Comparisons with competitors